spatie/laravel-medialibrary/README.md

 ```php
 $newsItem->addMedia($pathToAFile)->toCollectionOnDisk('images', 's3');
 ```
-This file will be stored on disk named s3.
+This file will be stored on the disk named s3.

 ##Advanced usage